jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 ## How much have taxpayers spent on sports stadiums?

-Since governments contributing public funds to professional sports venues in the 1920s, taxpayers have, so far, committed a total of $51 billion to new stadiums and arena construction.
+Since governments began contributing public funds to professional sports venues in the 1920s, taxpayers have committed a total of $51 billion to new stadiums and arena construction.

 <figure style="text-align: center;">
   <img src="/images/cum_cost_past.png"